Lordy2022/Kelvin_Weather_Project/README.md

 # Learn-JavaScript-Codecademy-Projects
 A Portfolio of the coding projects I have completed, as part of the Learn JavaScript Codecademy course.

-Kelvin Weather
+Kelvin Weather:

 Deep in his mountain-side meteorology lab, the mad scientist Kelvin has mastered weather prediction.
 Recently, Kelvin began publishing his weather forecasts on his website.
 However there’s a problem: All of his forecasts describe the temperature in Kelvin.

-With our knowledge of JavaScript, let’s convert Kelvin to Celsius, then to Fahrenheit.
+With my knowledge of JavaScript, I will help to convert his predictions from Kelvin to Celsius, then to Fahrenheit.